 Jacob-Farj-Rafael “JFR” Jacob (born 1923) is a BAGDHADI JEW and a retired Indian Army Lieutenant General.Jacob was born in Calcutta (now Kolkata), Bengal Presidency, British India, in 1923.
 His family were originally from Iraq who settled in Kolkata in the middle of the 18th century.
 They were “a deeply religious Jewish family.

 The Times of Israel in an article dated August 7 2012 calls him A Jewish war hero , and the last vestige of a dying Indian community Acc to it Lt.
-Gen. Jack Jacob, likely saved HUNDREDS OF THOUSANDS of thousands of lives while serving as chief of staff of the Indian Eastern command during the 1971 Bangladesh war.
-Aimme Ginsberg The same Jewish journalist who wrote for Times of Israel also wrote another puff piece for old Jacob in an Indian Magazine OPEN called “The Sum of Many Parts ” where she unblushingly says that “Lt Gen Jack Farj Rafael Jacob is best known for almost singlehandedly ending the 1971 Indo- Pakistan war” Ginsberg goes on to write that this aggressive officer’s famous act of bravery in the 1971 war has been analysed in textbooks around the world.Uncountable multitudes were saved by this surrender, by the cessation of the civil war and its atrocities.
+Gen. Jack Jacob, likely saved hundreds of thousands of lives while serving as chief of staff of the Indian Eastern command during the 1971 Bangladesh war.
+Aimee Ginsberg The same Jewish journalist who wrote for Times of Israel also wrote another puff piece for old Jacob in an Indian Magazine OPEN called “The Sum of Many Parts ” where she unblushingly says that “Lt Gen Jack Farj Rafael Jacob is best known for almost single handedly ending the 1971 Indo- Pakistan war” Ginsberg goes on to write that this aggressive officer’s famous act of bravery in the 1971 war has been analyzed in textbooks around the world.Uncountable multitudes were saved by this surrender, by the cessation of the civil war and its atrocities.

 He is a supporter of improved India-Israel relations.In the mid 1990s he joined the BJP and was appointed Governor of Goa by the BJP .
 Since the establishment of diplomatic relations between India and Israel, Jacob has paid many visits to Israel.